carsonclarke570/WAGNER/README.md

-# trash-post
+# Trigger

-A Twitter web-hook for Raspberry Pi that plays a sound and reads tweets.
+A python Flask API designed to trigger various events on a Raspberry Pi.

 ## Requirements